neoforged/Documentation/docs/fluids/inworld.md

     // For compat with vanilla, we need to add handling for when our cauldron is right-clicked
     // with water, lava and powder snow buckets.
 Compat with other mods is handled
-    // by the bucket fill handler method, see below.
+    // by the bucket fill handler method, see below. event.register(
-    MoltenIronCauldronBlock.CAULDRON_INTERACTIONS
+        MoltenIronCauldronBlock.CAULDRON_INTERACTIONS_ID,
+        Items.LAVA_BUCKET,
-        .put(Items.LAVA_BUCKET, CauldronInteractions::fillLavaInteraction);
+        CauldronInteractions::fillLavaInteraction);
-    MoltenIronCauldronBlock.CAULDRON_INTERACTIONS
+    event.register(
+        MoltenIronCauldronBlock.CAULDRON_INTERACTIONS_ID,
+        Items.WATER_BUCKET,
-        .put(Items.WATER_BUCKET, CauldronInteractions::fillWaterInteraction);
+        CauldronInteractions::fillWaterInteraction);
-    MoltenIronCauldronBlock.CAULDRON_INTERACTIONS
+    event.register(
+        MoltenIronCauldronBlock.CAULDRON_INTERACTIONS_ID,
+        Items.POWDER_SNOW_BUCKET,
-        .put(Items.POWDER_SNOW_BUCKET, CauldronInteractions::fillPowderSnowInteraction);
+        CauldronInteractions::fillPowderSnowInteraction);

     // When **any** cauldron is right-clicked with our bucket, replace with our cauldron.
-    // To do so, we use `event#registerToAll()` instead of `CauldronInteraction.Dispatcher#put()`. event.registerToAll(ModItems.MOLTEN_IRON_BUCKET.get(),
+    // To do so, we use `event#registerToAll()` instead of `event#register()`. event.registerToAll(ModItems.MOLTEN_IRON_BUCKET.get(),
-        // Input parameters are the cauldron blockstate, the level, the position,
+        // A callback called when right-clicking.
+Input parameters are the cauldron blockstate,
-        // the player, the used hand, and the used item stack (state, level, pos, player, hand, stack) -> CauldronInteractions.fillBucket(
+        // the level, the position, the player, the used hand, and the used item stack.
+        (state, level, pos, player, hand, stack) -> CauldronInteractions.fillBucket(
             // Pass along the input parameters, except the state. level, pos, player, hand, stack,